Jewish Federation of Metropolitan Detroit & The Jewish Fund

 -

-Evidence-based and capacity-building approaches stand out - The Fund prioritizes evidence-based programs and capacity building strategies.
-Include research supporting your approach and show how the grant will strengthen organizational capacity.
+Evidence-based and capacity-building approaches stand out - The Fund prioritises evidence-based programmes and capacity building strategies.
+Include research supporting your approach and show how the grant will strengthen organisational capacity.

 -